Monthly Bookmarks –

 A year before the house of cards tumbled, pre-tax earnings at Crazy Eddie were about $21 million in 1987.
 But the real loss was estimated at around $20 to $25 million.

-According to the CFO at the time, Sammy Antar said the key to such fraud was close family members in the top leadership positions and fiercely loyal friends after that.
+According to the CFO at the time, Sammy Antar stated that the key to such fraud was close family members in the top leadership positions and fiercely loyal friends after that.

 To learn more, check out the new book about Crazy Eddie — Retail Gangster by Gary Weiss.